CloudCannon/documentation/_authentication/custom-interfaces.md

 ---
 title: Custom Interfaces
 order: 5
+requirements:
+  build: Any
+  plan: Free
+  hosting: CloudCannon
 ---

-CloudCannon provides default, white-labelled pages for authentication.
-{: .info}

 You can create your own custom branded pages for authentication.
 Each page is different, but the process is the same:

 1. Create the relevant file in the root folder of your site
 2. Add the HTML for the page

+CloudCannon provides default, white-labelled pages for authentication.
+{: .info}

 CloudCannon injects classes into the HTML to indicate the result of the action.
 They are injected into `{% raw %}{{messageClasses}}{% endraw %}`.
 Use these classes to provide error handling and success notifications in your forms.